jshepler/jshepler.ngu.mods/README.md

 137. shift-click the "Use" button on some consumables to convert them to another consumable:
       - 24 EMR3 potion alphas to 1 potion delta
       - 24 lucky charms to 1 super lucky charm
+      - 5 EM bar bars to 1 muffin

 138. shift-click the + button next to a hack's target to previous milestone